metalefty/X11RDP-RH-Matic/README.md

 Building xorgxrdp (formerly known as xorg-driver)
 ----
 X11RDP-RH-Matic can build xorgxrdp (aka xorg-driver).
 Run with `--with-xorg-driver` option.
-When you want to build xorgxrdp, probably you don't need X11rdp then also add `--nox11rdp` option.
+When you want to build xorgxrdp.

 ```
-$ ./X11RDP-RH-Matic.sh --with-xorgxrdp --nox11rdp
+$ ./X11RDP-RH-Matic.sh --with-xorgxrdp
 ```

 Contributing